Tender Comrade

 Tender Comrade is a 1943 black-and-white film released by RKO Radio Pictures, showing women on the home front living communally while their husbands are away at war.

 The film stars Ginger Rogers, Robert Ryan, Ruth Hussey, and Kim Hunter and was directed by Edward Dmytryk.
 The film was later used by the HUAC as evidence of Dalton Trumbo spreading communist propaganda.
 Trumbo was subsequently blacklisted.

 The film's title comes from a line in Robert Louis Stevenson's poem "My Wife" first published in Songs of Travel and Other Verses (1896).

 Plot

 Jo Jones works in an airplane factory and longs for the day when she will see her husband again.
-The couple have a heart wrenching farewell at the train station before he leaves for overseas duty in the war.
+The couple have a heart-wrenching farewell at the train station before he leaves for overseas duty.
 With their husbands off fighting in World War II, Jo and her co-workers struggle to pay living expenses.
 Dissatisfied, they decide to pool their money and rent a house together.
-Soon after which they hire a German immigrant housekeeper, Manya.
+Soon after, they hire Manya, a German immigrant housekeeper.
 Jo discovers she is pregnant and ends up having a son whom she names Chris, after his father.
 The women are overjoyed when Doris's husband comes home, but the same day Jo receives a telegram informing her that her husband has been killed.
 She hides her grief and descends the stairs in order to rejoin the homecoming celebration.